 Cable TV advantages:

 • Fibre optic cable’s ability to handle lots of channels means lots of choice.
-Virgin Media offers the widest-range of TV channels – nearly 240 channels and 43 HD channels – covering movies, sport and entertainment.
+Virgin Media offers the widest-range of TV channels – over 280 channels, including some in 4k – covering movies, sport and entertainment.

 • Cable also excels at on-demand TV, so you can watch movies, documentaries and TV boxsets whenever you choose.